 Strategy forms part of freezone’s support for ‘Dubai – Capital of Islamic Economy’ initiative

 H.H.
-Sheikh Ahmed bin Saeed Al Maktoum, Chairman of the Dubai Airport Freezone Authority (DAFZA), has launched the ‘DAFZA’s Strategy for Islamic Economy’ which is based on strategic initiatives involving the Islamic economy and halal sectors.
+Sheikh Ahmed bin Saeed Al Maktoum, Chairman of the Dubai Airport Freezone Authority (DAFZ), has launched the ‘DAFZ’s Strategy for Islamic Economy’ which is based on strategic initiatives involving the Islamic economy and halal sectors.
 The strategy will help attract more foreign direct investments (FDIs) to the sectors and support the ‘Dubai – Capital of Islamic Economy’ initiative.
-It consists of three main directions and 20 strategic initiatives that will be implemented within the coming five years to help achieve the vision of making the Islamic economy more added value and competitive advantage to DAFZA.
+It consists of three main directions and 20 strategic initiatives that will be implemented within the coming five years to help achieve the vision of making the Islamic economy more added value and competitive advantage to DAFZ.

 H.H.
 Sheikh Ahmed bin Saeed Al Maktoum, said that ‘DAFZ’s Strategy for Islamic Economy’ is a response to the ‘Dubai – Capital of Islamic Economy’ initiative launched by H.H.
 Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai.
 He explained that it has developmental perspectives and drive the national economy towards prosperity and sustainability.

 The DAFZ Chairman affirmed his belief in DAFZ’s high level of competitiveness which ensures the best results in all the freezone’s practical works to enable it to become among the most advanced free zones in the world.
 He emphasized the importance of the strategy in view of the rapid local and global growth of the Islamic economy, especially after the UAE was ranked first in the Arab World and second globally in the Global Islamic Economy Indicator.